Senjai/multitenancy/README.md

 Also, this controller should probably make use of the authenticate_user! before_filter and perhaps even another one to make sure that the user accessing the controller is in fact the owner. per sevenseacat

 ***

+## sign_in_as

+I believe that signing in with the account scope is no longer needed.

+This is because current_account which is used in almost every scenario determins the current account based on request.subdomain

+This may change later in the book though, so I'm not sure.

+***